xbeat/Machine-Learning/README.md

 Relational reasoning is a fundamental aspect of human intelligence, allowing us to understand and manipulate relationships between entities.
 This slideshow explores how we can implement a simple neural network module for relational reasoning using Python, enabling machines to perform similar tasks.

+## Fractal Dimension Analysis of Images using Python

+Introduction to Fractal Dimension of Images

+Fractal dimension is a measure of complexity that quantifies how a pattern's detail changes with scale.
+In image analysis, it can reveal intricate structures not apparent to the naked eye.
+This concept is particularly useful in fields like medical imaging, texture analysis, and pattern recognition.

 ## Dynamic Mode Decomposition in Python for Complex Systems

 Introduction to Dynamic Mode Decomposition (DMD)